slodoco/BasicDataManagementApplication/README.md

 # Basic Data Management Application
 ## Goal:
 Create an application which will act as a DBMS for a particular application with basic operation such as create, update, delete, and select operations.
-Provide a CLI to the user with the following options:
+Provide an interface for the user with the following options:
 1. Create Contact
 2. Edit Contact
 3. Search Contact